Backpack Rain Covers: The “Love-Hate” Guide to Keeping Your Gear Dry

 Worse, the bottom of your pack has turned into a small, personal swimming pool.

 That “saggy diaper” look is not a gear failure.
-It is a user error, and I have made it more times than I care to admit.
+It is a user error, and one that is incredibly easy to make.
 Most of us grab a backpack rain cover off a shelf, stuff it over our pack, and assume we are sorted.
 We are not.

 The good news is that getting this right takes about five minutes of actual knowledge.
 By the end of this guide, you will know exactly how to keep your gear dry and when to ditch the cover entirely for a pack liner.